Modern Slavery and Human Trafficking

 Signed on behalf of the Board by Suzanne Smith – CFO and Director

-Schedule – Group Companies (excluding currently non-trading entities)
+Schedule – Group Companies (excluding intermediate non-trading holding companies and other non-trading entities)

 Clearly Drinks trading (non-holding) companies (acquired June 2024)